EdDataScienceEES/tutorial-Stead-James/index.md

 Joins allow you to merge two datasets by a coloumn with matching values.

-there are four main join functions you will learn today:
+There are four main join functions you will learn today:

 full_join, inner_join, left_join, right_join.